markv58/PiCamMonitor/README.md

 After changing a parameter and saving, restart the node.

-Ater a restart, check the log for any errors.
+After a restart, check the log for any errors.
 If you see a repeated connect disconnect, restart Polyglot to clear.
 There is a bug in Polyglot that may require you to re-fresh the page in order to see new log items.

 ### If you have any issues please visit the forums for assisance.